graypegg/chromatism/README.md

 | hsv     | `{h: 44, s: 78, v: 100}`          |
 | cmyk    | `{c: 0.5, m: 1, y: 0.2, k: 0.45}` |

 All functions return an object containing all modes of the result.
-(In getters, so don't worry, Chromaticism doesn't calculate *all* the versions of the result when you use a function!)
+(In getters, so don't worry, Chromatism doesn't calculate *all* the versions of the result when you use a function!)

 For example, if you need a string containing the hex code for the colour result, simply use `.hex`: